Practical tips to help you improve your credit score and repair your financial history.

 Get your credit score and comprehensive report now!

 What is credit repair?

-Credit repair is the process of cleaning up incorrect listings on your credit file and adopting positive financial behaviours to increase your credit score.
+Credit repair is the process of cleaning up incorrect or negative listings on your credit file and adopting positive financial behaviours to increase your credit score.
 The specific steps you'll take will vary depending on whether you use a professional agency or try to do it yourself.

 Using a credit repair service

 Credit repair agencies use credit legislation to determine whether negative listings on your file were put there without a credit provider adhering to the relevant laws.
 As they're experts, these agencies know what to look for and who to contact to have any incorrect listings removed from your report.
 You may need to pay a consultation fee and will be charged a fee for each listing that is removed.
 Make sure to get a quote before you sign up for this kind of service.